WinVector/Examples/SparkTips/replyr/replyrExamples.md

     ##     nm
     ##   }
     ## }
-    ## <bytecode: 0x7f8659110708>
+    ## <bytecode: 0x7fa5a9b45270>
     ## <environment: namespace:replyr>

-For instance to join a few tables it is a good idea to call compute after each join (else the generated `SQL` can become large and unmanageable).
+For instance to join a few tables it can be a good idea to call compute after each join (else the generated `SQL` can become large and unmanageable).
 This sort of code looks like the following:

 ``` r
 # create example data